The NIH Almanac

 - Acquiring, organizing, and preserving the world's scholarly biomedical literature;

-- Serving as a leading global resource for building, curating and providing sophisticated access to molecular biology and genomic information, including those from the Human Genome Project and NIH Common Fund;
+- Serving as a leading global resource for building, curating and providing sophisticated access to molecular biology and genomic information, including those from the Human Genome Project and the NIH Common Fund;

 - Creating high-quality information services relevant to toxicology and environmental health, health services research, and public health;